unlockd-gg/backend/README.md

 ## Installation notes

 - lightning login requires a network accessible ip address for some provicers (getalby), and an https accessbile domain name for others (WoS).
 - If you don't have an SSL enabled domain name for development, just use the email login functionality.
-You can get the auth code by visiting:  /api/lightning/wallets
+You can get the auth code by visiting:  /api/lightning/wallets  (this email login AND THIS API ENDPOINT should not be used in production - for convenience only)

 ## Local/Dev Installation